binSmile/python-training/ReadMe.md

 # Python training

-This repo is my training in Python.
+This repository is dedicated to my Python training.
+The main part consists of solutions to Yandex algorithmic training problems.
-Main part it is solutions of yandex algo-training.